shanecelis/bevy_minibuffer/README.md

 = Result<(), Error>>`.
 That has to go somewhere so that it will be evaluated.
 There are a series of pipe-able systems in the `sink` module:

-- `sink::result` accepts any result and runs it.
-If there is an error, reports it to minibuffer.
 - `sink::future` accepts any future and runs it.
 - `sink::future_result` accepts any future that returns a result and runs it but if the result is an error, it reports that error to the minibuffer.

+- `sink::result` accepts any result.
+If it is an error, it is reported on the minibuffer.

 # Acts and Plugins

 An `ActsPlugin` is a `Plugin` that contains `Act`s.
 Three `ActsPlugin`s are available in this crate: `BasicActs`, `UniversalArgActs`, and `TapeActs`.

-## Basic acts
+## Basic acts of console-ness

 `BasicActs` has the bare necessities of acts:
 - run_act